2025 Liechtenstein general election: Aftermath

 Following the election, the VU invited the FBP to begin negotiations for a renewed coalition government, which the FBP accepted.
 The session in the Landtag to elect the new government was initially scheduled for 20 March, but was postponed to 10 April.
 The VU and FBP entered into a renewed coalition government, ultimately under the leadership of Haas.
 The DpL also expressed its desire to open negotiations for a coalition government.
+The new government was sworn in on 20 April 2025.

 According to a poll by the Liechtenstein Institute published after the election, 17% and of voters who voted for the FBP in 2021 switched to the VU in 2025.
 91% of respondents cited that the choice of Walch as the candidate for prime minister or the FBP's government team in general was the reason for their change in vote.
 In addition, the same poll suggested that the FBP lost a further 14% of its voting share from 2021 to the DpL, with the majority of respondents citing differing policies for the change.